 Knife or Leatherman - Make sure this is in good condition and sharpened

-Hiking Poles - Usually I use one and carry another in the pack, I like the Vertex Aluminum poles for this as they collapse really small and fit easily in my day pack.
+Hiking Poles - Usually I use one and carry another in the pack.
+I like the Vertex poles for this as they collapse really small and fit easily in my day pack.
 You can use them for helping to pitch a tarp if needed

 Food - Usually on a day hike I bring mostly snacks, items like dried fruit, nuts, energy bar, sometimes a sandwich.
 Bring a little extra, just in case.

-Lighter or Matches - Sometimes I will bring both, have one as a backup, for the matches I bring waterproof ones.
+Lighter or Matches - Sometimes I will bring both to have one as a backup.
+For the matches, I bring waterproof ones.